 Your nose will only be broken during your procedure in very rare cases, such as after severe trauma from a sports injury or motor vehicle accident.
 If you wish to augment your nose, cartilage is usually removed from your nasal septum, but it can also be taken from your rib, ear, or another part of your body.

 Yet another thing we look for in an individual who is considering this procedure is one who has realistic expectations about the results.
 During your initial consultation, we will provide you with a more in-depth explanation of the results you can realistically expect.
 If you have concerns about the structure of your septum, those can be addressed during the procedure.

-However, most people seek this procedure to augment the size of the nose or enhance the appearance of the nose.
+However, most people seek this Rhinoplasty procedure to augment the size of the nose or enhance its appearance of the nose.
 During your initial consultation, we can provide you with Before-and-After pictures of work we’ve done in the past for people with similar starting points and end goals to you.

 However, it is crucial that you understand it can take up to 14 months for your skin to heal and cartilage to settle, so you can’t expect to see your ideal results immediately after the procedure.

 As important as it is to under what to expect during the procedure and from the results, it is also crucial that you have realistic expectations about the recovery process.
 Your recovery won’t be painful or uncomfortable, because you can take certain painkillers to ensure your comfort throughout your recovery process.

 However, you can expect to feel drowsy for the first 24 hours post-op and within 24 hours of taking prescription narcotics.
 And while, depending on your job, you will only need to take a week or two off from work after your procedure, it is absolutely crucial that you listen to your body during the first six weeks post-op.